 According to the Washington Post, Carruthers was born in Cincinnati, Ohio in 1939.
 His family resettled in Chicago.
 According to the Office of Naval Research and the Naval Research Laboratory, Carruthers grew up during the space race and built telescopes and rockets as a child.

-During the 1960’s, he earned his Bachelor of Science, Masters of Science and doctorate degrees in Aeronautical Engineering at the University of Illinois at Urbana-Champaign.
+During the 1960’s, he earned his Bachelor of Science and doctorate degrees in Aeronautical Engineering at the University of Illinois at Urbana-Champaign.
+He earned his Masters of Science degree from U of I’s Department of Nuclear, Plasma and Radiological Engineering, then the Department of Nuclear Engineering.
 According to an interview given in 1992, Carruthers attended the University of Illinois because his father also studied engineering there.

 According to NASA, Carruthers first detected molecular hydrogen in space.
 Later, he was photographed standing next to his invention, the first moon based telescope and camera.
 It was developed for the Apollo 16 mission.
 In April 1972, astronauts placed the instrument in the Moon’s Descartes highland region, where it remains to this day.
 On NASA’s website, Carruthers said the technology changed understanding of our planet.